 The Benefits of Indoor Rock Climbing

-Aside from the fact that you’ll, without a doubt, develop some serious upper body strength, there are a few other perks of incorporating indoor rock climbing into your routine.
+Aside from the fact that you’ll, without a doubt, develop some serious upper body strength (have you ever seen female rock climbers?!), there are a few other perks of incorporating indoor rock climbing into your routine.

 You may not think of rock climbing as cardio, but researchers have found evidence to support that it is indeed a solid workout for the old ticker.
 One study observed a heart rate of 164 +/- 13 beats per minute in women in the midst of rock climbing – that’s a pretty good clip!

-In addition to the physical benefits of climbing, you’ll also experience an intense mental workout; determining the best/easiest route up the wall will have your noggin’ working overtime.
+In addition to the physical benefits of climbing, you’ll also experience an intense mental workout; determining the best/easiest route up the wall and executing difficult rock climbing techniques will have your noggin’ working overtime.